mdooks/CSC172/Project02/README.txt

 The program worked for the test file, and for all the test I created.

 To compile this project run: javac *.java
-To run the game enter: java PostFix equations.txt output.txt
+To run the program enter: java InfixCalculator equations.txt output2.txt To run the program enter: java InfixCalculator infix_expr_short.txt output.txt